Tailhook scandal: Navy investigations and response

 Angered by the SASC's decision to freeze the promotions for almost 5,000 Naval and Marine officers, Garrett told Cheney that he wanted to try to convince the SASC members to change their minds.
 Cheney forbade Garrett from that course of action, telling him to instead fix the problems with the Navy's investigation as the SASC was requesting.
 On June 2, 1992, Garrett told the Office of the General Counsel of the Navy (OGC), to take over the Tailhook investigation.
 The General Counsel of the Navy, Craig S. King, ordered two of his attorneys to review the NIG and NIS investigation reports and identify the squadron commanders and any other officers who should be questioned under the expanded investigation.

 Around the same time, the New York Times asked the offices of Garrett and Kelso if they had been at Tailhook and/or on the third floor hospitality suite area on the evening of September 7–8, 1991.
 Garrett responded by publicly declaring that he had not visited the hospitality suites on the night in question.
-OGC attorneys rechecked the investigation interview summaries, and found that a witness had testified to seeing Garrett together with Vice Admiral John H. Fetterman, Jr., commander of Naval Education and Training Command, in the HS-1 suite and the nearby VMFP-3 "Rhinos" suite.
+OGC attorneys rechecked the investigation interview summaries, and found that a witness had testified to seeing Garrett together with Vice Admiral John H. Fetterman Jr., commander of the Naval Education and Training Command, in the HS-1 suite and the nearby VMFP-3 "Rhinos" suite.
 The report of Garrett's presence in the suites had not been included in the final NIS report.
 On June 9, 1992, Garrett released a press statement saying that he had gone to one party suite at Tailhook, but only briefly to "grab a beer."
-On June 12, Garrett offered his resignation to DoD Secretary Dick Cheney, who refused it.
+On June 12, Garrett offered his resignation to Cheney, who refused it.